rdpoetker/item-ws/README.md

 ### 2022 Note

-*This project is now somewhat outdated and shouldn't be used for reference.
+*This project is now outdated and shouldn't be used for reference.
 I would code some parts differently now.
 I'll try to modernize it soon.*